grafana/k6-docs/src/data/markdown/docs/03 cloud/05 Project and Team Management/05 SAML SSO.md

 | user.last_name  | Basic       | user.lastName      |
 | token           | Basic       | `<TOKEN-YOU-GET-FROM-K6-SUPPORT>` |

-### Group Attribute Statements
+#### Group Attribute Statements

-This is optional.
-If not given, all users will end up starting in the k6 Organization's _default_ Project(s) or Team(s) (configurable from the app, see next section).
+Optional.
+If you don't pass group attribures, all users will start in the organization's _default_ Projects or Teams (configurable from the app, see the following section).

-Setting Okta up to send Group attributes, allows for more powerful mapping of Okta Groups to k6 cloud Teams/Projects.
-Whatever you choose to add here, you must communicate it to the k6 customer success team so they can set it the matching mapping on the k6 cloud side.
+Configuring Okta to send Group attributes gives you more powerful mapping of Okta Groups to k6 cloud Teams Projects.
+Whatever you choose to add, you must communicate it to the k6 customer success team so they can set the matching mapping on the k6 cloud side.

 This example would allow all Okta Groups to be sent.
-When a user connects, _only_ the Groups they are actually a member of will be sent (k6 ignores the Okta `Everyone` Group).
-This is the recommended setup for most users.
+When a user connects, Okta will send _only_ the Groups that the user acrually belongs to (k6 ignores the Okta `Everyone` Group). k6 recommends this setup for most users.

 | Name            | Name Format | Filter - Value  |
 | --------------- | ----------- | --------------- |
 | department      | Basic       | regex - .*      |

-(It doesn't matter what the Attribute is named, as long as you tell us what you chose).
-As an example, if you are a member of three Okta teams, we'd get data on this form sent to us:
+You can name the Attribute however you want, as long as you tell us what you chose.
+As an example, if you are a member of three Okta teams, the data sent to k6 would look like this:

-    "department": ["Backend", "ProjectX", "Engineering"]
+   `"department": ["Backend", "ProjectX", "Engineering"]`

 If such teams existed on the k6 side, you'd join them.
 Otherwise they would be auto-created.
 Auto-created teams also get a Project with the same name assigned to it.

-## Azure Active Directory
+### Azure Active Directory

 Settings are modified from the `Single sign-on` sidebar menu for your Azure k6 cloud application.
 You can also check out [setup instructions with images](/cloud/project-and-team-management/saml-sso/azure-ad).

-### Basic SAML Configuration
+#### Basic SAML Configuration

 | Attribute   | Value |
 | ----------------------------| ----------- |